 Our memory is vital to almost every aspect of life.
 We live in a world where measuring what we know is a measure of intelligence.
 Standardized testing is easy to administer.
 Many social systems use this method of assessing and categorizing people.
 In reality, they do not measure intelligence but the capacity of memory.

-Our employers and educational systems fail to teach the necessary skills that make learning and remember this data possible.
+Our employers and educational systems fail to teach the necessary skills that make learning and remembering this data possible.
 They tell us what we should know but not how to learn.
 These tools are available and have been for eons, and it makes you wonder why they aren’t a part of our regular classroom curriculum.

 Learn How to Learn